-That’s a common question I’m being asked by both our clients at Metropole and various media sources now that we've experienced a strong year in property, but we're facing headwinds like APRA's intervention and the potential of rising interest rates.
+That’s a common question I’m being asked by both our clients at Metropole and many media sources now that we've experienced a strong year in property, but we're facing headwinds like APRA's intervention and the potential of rising interest rates.

 But I think I’m disappointing them with my answers because I tend to say something like “a lot will happen over the next decade, but I don’t make forecasts - instead, I have expectations.

 Now there’s a big difference between forecasts and expectations.

 I expect there to be another recession in the next decade.

 But I don’t know when it will come.